Temporal Action Segmentation: An Analysis of Modern Techniques: Conclusions and Outlook

 \section{Conclusions and Outlook}

-This survey gave an overview of the methods used in temporal action segmentation, followed by a comprehensive review of the literature at the time of this writing.
-The extensive body of literature shows the growing interest in the topic.
-Despite the rapid development in the field, there are still several open topics that we encourage the community to investigate.
+This survey provided an overview of the temporal action segmentation techniques followed by a thorough evaluation of existing works.
+The substantial body of literature highlights the growing interest and attention in the task of action segmentation.
+However, despite the rapid progress, there are still numerous unexplored areas that we invite the research community to explore and discuss some aspects below.

-\textbf{Input Features.} The mainstream works on action segmentation take visual feature vectors, either hand-crafted (IDT)~\cite{wang2013action} or extracted from an off-the-shelf CNN backbone (I3D)~\cite{carreira2017quo}, as input for each frame.
-Using pre-computed features as inputs serves as a conventional practice for several other tasks as well, including temporal action localization~\cite{shou2016temporal,xiong2017pursuit}, action anticipation~\cite{rasouli2020deep,kong2022human}, as it greatly reduces the computational demands and advocate a dedicated comparison of architectures, removing the impact of enhanced feature representations.

-However, as pointed out by~\cite{choi2019can,huang2018makes}, pre-computed features might create a bias towards the static cues, \eg scene components, in frames.
-To the best of our knowledge, no empirical study has thoroughly compared pre-computed features to training from raw images in an end-to-end way, as it is highly challenging in terms of training efficiency and GPU memory requirements.
+\textbf{Input Features.} The majority works on TAS typically take visual feature vectors, either hand-crafted (IDT)~\cite{wang2013action} or extracted from an off-the-shelf CNN backbone (I3D)~\cite{carreira2017quo}, as input for each frame.
+Using pre-computed inputs is conventional practice for several other tasks as well, including temporal action localization~\cite{shou2016temporal}, action anticipation~\cite{abu2018will,miech2019leveraging}, as it greatly reduces the computational demands.
+Nonetheless, as pointed out by~\cite{choi2019can,huang2018makes}, pre-computed characteristics tend to favour static cues, \eg, scene components, within frames.
+To the best of our knowledge, no empirical research has compared utilizing pre-computed features to training TAS models from raw images end-to-end due to the high demands in terms of training efficiency and GPU memory requirements.

-\textbf{Segment-Level Modeling.} As we have discussed in \cref{subsec:seqmodel}, almost all of the current methods for the sequential modeling of actions are performed in an iterative way, which is separated from the feature learning.
-Besides, there has also been a heavy reliance on exploiting temporal modeling techniques to post-process and refine the per-frame outputs.
-One promising yet under-explored direction is to explore how to incorporate the sequence-related losses, \eg, edit score penalizing segment wise errors, as a part of the learning.
-Imposing segment-level loss naturally aligns with the first interpretation of the action segmentation task, as we described with~\cref{eq:taskseg}.
-We also advocate more efforts addressing the task from the action segment level as the majority of existing approaches work with a frame-wise prediction perspective (\cref{eq:taskframe}).
+\textbf{Segment-Level Modeling.} As mentioned in \cref{subsec:seqmodel}, the majority of current methods for the sequential modeling of actions are iterative and independent of feature learning.
+Sequential modeling approaches are especially common for post-processing and refining per-frame outputs.
+Exploring how to add sequence-based losses, such as edit scores that penalize segment-wise mistakes, into the learning process is an interesting but under-explored direction.
+Segment-level losses readily coincides with the first interpretation of the TAS task (\cref{eq:taskseg}) while the majority of existing techniques follow frame-wise prediction (\cref{eq:taskframe}).
+We recommend a greater emphasis on solving the task at the segment level and anticipate that it can greatly reduce the current issues with oversegmentation.